  Any other ministry or government entity that the Rapporteur might consider appropriate

- Relevant judicial bodies of the Party concerned.
+ Relevant judicial bodies of the Party concerned

+Any body of the executive branch of the government.

 9. What is an “immediate protection measure”?

-An immediate protection measure would be a protection measure issued to the Party concerned by the Rapporteur on an urgent basis before the completion of the Rapporteurinvestigation.
-Applying a precautionary approach, an immediate protection measure could be issued by the Rapporteurat any point after the complaint has been determined to be admissible.
-The Rapporteur might issue an immediate protection measure if he/she has reasonable grounds to believe that a person is likely to face penalization, persecution and harassment due to exercising their rights under the Convention.
+An immediate protection measure is a protection measure issued to the Party concerned by the [Rapporteur][specialised member of the Compliance Committee] on an urgent basis before the completion of the [Rapporteur’s][specialised member of the Compliance Committee’s] investigation.
+Applying a precautionary approach, an immediate protection measure can be issued by the [Rapporteur] [specialised member of the Compliance Committee] at any point after the complaint has been determined to be admissible.
+The [Rapporteur] [specialised member of the Compliance Committee] may issue an immediate protection measure if he/she has reasonable grounds to believe that a person is likely to face penalization, persecution and harassment due to exercising their rights under the Convention.

 10. What is an “ongoing protection measure”?

-An ongoing protection measure would be a protection measure issued to the Party concerned by the Rapporteurupon his or her concluding that the Party concerned has or may have violated article 3 (8) of the Convention.
-The ongoing protection measure would remain in force until it is lifted by the Rapporteur, the Meeting of the Parties or, if a referral is made to the Compliance Committee, the Compliance Committee (see para.
+An ongoing protection measure is a protection measure issued to the Party concerned by the [Rapporteur] [specialised member of the Compliance Committee] upon his or her concluding that the Party concerned has or may have violated article 3 (8) of the Convention.
+The ongoing protection measure will remain in force until it is lifted by the [Rapporteur] [specialised member of the Compliance Committee], the Meeting of the Parties or, if a referral is made to the Compliance Committee, the Compliance Committee (see para.
 11 below).

 11. Relationship with the Compliance Committee

-The Rapporteurwould be a specialized “rapid response” procedure aimed at preventing or stopping penalization, persecution and harassment arising in relation to alleged violations of article 3 (8) of the Convention.
-As such, the Rapporteurwould be a complementary procedure to the Compliance Committee and its establishment would not in any way change the Committee’s procedure for considering communications, submissions, secretariat referrals and requests in accordance with decision I/7.
-The Rapporteur would interact with the Compliance Committee in the following ways:
+The purpose of the [Rapporteur] [specialised member of the Compliance Committee] is to provide a “rapid response” aimed at preventing or stopping penalization, persecution and harassment arising in relation to alleged violations of article 3 (8) of the Convention.
+As such, the procedure overseen by the [Rapporteur] [specialised member of the Compliance Committee] is complementary to the procedures of the Compliance Committee and its establishment does not in any way change the Committee’s procedures for considering communications, submissions, secretariat referrals and requests in accordance with decision I/7.
+Thus, a complaint may be made to the Rapporteur while a related case is pending before the Compliance Committee and vice versa.
+The [Rapporteur] [specialised member of the Compliance Committee] shall interact with the Compliance Committee in the following ways:

-(a) The Rapporteur would keep the Compliance Committee informed of his/her work;
+(a) The [Rapporteur] [specialised member of the Compliance Committee] will keep the Compliance Committee informed of his/her work;

-(b) Depending on the serious and/or systemic nature of the particular violation(s) of article 3 (8) alleged, the Rapporteurmight make a referral to the Compliance Committee.
-Upon receiving a referral from the Rapporteur, the Committee would forward the referral to the Party concerned, which would thereafter have three months to provide its response.
-The Compliance Committee, upon adopting its findings, may decide to lift or uphold any protection measures issued by the Rapporteur;
+(b) Depending on the serious and/or systemic nature of the particular violation(s) of article 3 (8) alleged, the [Rapporteur] [specialised member of the Compliance Committee] may make a referral to the Compliance Committee.
+Upon receiving a referral from the [Rapporteur] [specialised member of the Compliance Committee], the Committee will forward the referral to the Party concerned, which shall thereafter have three months to provide its response.
+The Compliance Committee, upon adopting its findings, may decide to lift or uphold any protection measures issued by the [Rapporteur] [specialised member of the Compliance Committee];